Want to give your space an unexpected pop of color? As far as we're concerned, there's no better hue to do so than chartreuse.

 Wow With Chartreuse Walls

-Experiment with Patterns
+Experiment With Patterns

 Anyone who wants to embrace their bold streak will find a lot to love about this dining room by Heather Hilliard.
-The San Francisco-based designer turned the chartreuse color into the main attraction by covering the walls with printed wallpaper.
+The designer turned the chartreuse color into the main attraction by covering the walls with printed wallpaper.

 The key to striking a balance between subtle and statement lies in the pattern itself.
 Between the soothing repeat and neutral dining set, Hilliard masters the look.

 Emphasize chartreuse's verdant undertones by pairing it with varying shades of green.
 In this sweet nook, designer Kevin Isbell paired the light chartreuse walls with forest-green frames, teal cushions, and a whimsical botanical-print settee.
 It's like looking through green-colored glasses in the best way possible.